 Why Is Tom Girardi’s Conservatorship So Controversial?

-The latest news about Tom Girardi and his conservatorship have critics claiming that Girardi is faking cognitive impairment to protect himself from allegations that he was stealing millions of dollars from his own clients dating back at least to the 1996 case that made Girardi famous and became the basis for the Oscar-winning film “Erin Brockovich.”
+The latest news about Tom Girardi and his conservatorship have critics claiming that Girardi is faking cognitive impairment to protect himself from allegations that he was stealing millions of dollars from his own clients dating back to at least the 1996 case that made Girardi famous and became the basis for the Oscar-winning film “Erin Brockovich.”

 The allegations that Girardi had been siphoning money from his clients, including family members of victims of the 2018 Lion Air plane crash, dragged Girardi and his firm Girardi Keese into bankruptcy.
 As a result, Girardi’s attorney claims his client’s assets are frozen.
 A bankruptcy trustee reported in court documents that Girardi’s personal estate has more than $57 million in liabilities.